• Skip to primary navigation

 Ingredient Notes and Substitutions

-When you make this dog treats recipe, there are a few things to keep in mind:
+These applesauce carrot dog treats are easy to customize with a few simple ingredient swaps.
+Here are some important things to keep in mind:

 Equipment Needed